Ben Shapiro Says Interpretation Of Donald Trump’s Ukraine Call Is A ‘Complete Rorschach Test’

 “The interpretation will be a complete Rorschach test,” he tweeted.
 “If you see Trump as a calculating gangster, this reads like a veiled quid pro quo.
 He opens by mentioning aid, then immediately swivels to talk about Crowdstrike, Biden, and Giuliani.”

-Adam Schiff, chair of the House Intelligence Committee and one of the people leading the impeachment inquiry into Trump’s actions, appears to be one such person.
-According to Shiff, Trump’s comments are akin to a mob threat.
+Adam Schiff, chair of the House Intelligence Committee and one of the people leading the impeachment inquiry into Trump’s actions, seemingly appears to be one such person.
+According to Schiff, Trump’s comments are akin to a mob threat.

 “Nice country you got there,” he tweeted.
-“It would be a shame if something happened to her.
+“It would be a shame if something happened to her.”

 Ukraine is desperately in need of military aid due to Russian invasions in the eastern portion of the country.
 The war began in 2014 and has reportedly killed approximately 13,000 people.
-Shiff and others that agree with him believe that Trump’s timing of the mention of military aid was designed to pressure Zelensky to do him a favor.
+Schiff and others that agree with him believe that Trump’s timing of the mention of military aid was designed to pressure Zelensky to do him a favor.

 But according to Shapiro, people who see Trump as a “fragmentary thinker and generalized blurter-of-things” will read the transcript less as damning evidence of undermining U.S. democracy and more just a “list of unrelated thoughts” that he was thinking of at the moment.